willtaylor072/Will_Taylor_FPM_4YP-main/README.md

 Will Taylor 4th year project code for Fourier ptychographic microscopy

 KEY SCRIPTS
-reconstruction.ipynb is the Jupyter notebook version for the Fourier reconstruction gather_data.ipynb is the Jupyter notebook version for gathering the dataset of images
+* reconstruction.ipynb is the Jupyter notebook version for the Fourier reconstruction
+* gather_data.ipynb is the Jupyter notebook version for gathering the dataset of images

-main.py does whole process in one script
+** main.py does whole process in one script
-(n.b. it may be necessary to split this .py into sub scripts in a main folder for readability)
+* fpm_functions.py contains functions for main.py (should also work in the notebooks but careful with plotting)

 gpioset gpiochip4 45=0 to turn fan on on RPi